sooof/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+  * A token is used to authenticate a users credentials.

 2. What steps can you take in your web apps to keep your data secure?

+  *  user authentication,
+  *  Private route

 3. Describe how web servers work.

+  * The server connects to provide certain services on the internet.
+The url is their address, and we access them through the URL.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    * CRUD : create, read, update and delete.
+    * Create - Post,  the transmission of new data to an API
+    * Read - Get get allows for information to be accessed
+    * Update - Put allows for the updating the API
+    * Delete - Delete  removes that particular data form an API